-This is the first time the land has been classified as "Community" land under the Local Government Act 1993.
+This is the first time the land has been classified as "Community" land under the Local Government Act 1993, with the exception of permanent van sites classified as "Operational" as detailed at 2.4 and Figure 6..
 As such there is no intention to reclassify the land at the current time.